 You’ll want to keep both the Dry and Off-Dry Rieslings away from red meat.
 Red meat has a lot of flavour that overpowers Riesling.
 For similar reasons, it’s also not great with black pepper.

-The sweetest of the sweet Rieslings are often called Desert or Late Harvest Rieslings.
+The sweetest of the sweet Rieslings are often called Dessert or Late Harvest Rieslings.
 They are wonderful for pairing with desserts based on tropical fruits like pineapple or mango.
 They also pair well with peach, nectarine, apple, lemon and lime desserts, such as tarts, pies, compotes, custards and candied fruits.
 You’ll want to avoid all things chocolate, and coffee flavoured as they’ll crush the subtlety of the wine.